bluething/microservices/splittingthemonolith/README.md

 Martin Fowler said "If you do a big-bang rewrite, the only thing you’re guaranteed of is a big bang."

 If we decided to migrate to microservices, do it incrementally.
 An incremental approach will help you learn about microservices as you go, and will also limit the impact of getting something wrong.
 Choose one or two areas of functionality, implement them as microservices, get them deployed into production, and reflect on whether it worked.
+Think about part of our codebase that give most benefit if we separate it.

-Real system architecture is a constantly evolving thing , adapting as needs and knowledge change.
+Real system architecture is a constantly evolving thing, adapting as needs and knowledge change.
 By making your migration to microservices an incremental journey, you are able to chip away at the existing monolithic architecture, delivering improvements along the way, and importantly, knowing when to stop.

 ### Is monolith bad?

 Remember software spectrum from [reactivemicroservices](https://github.com/bluething/rectivearchitecture/tree/master/reactivemicroservices).
+Don't focus on "not having the monolith", focus instead on the benefits you expect your change in architecture to bring.
 It is common for the existing monolithic architecture to remain after a shift towards microservices.
-In surprisingly rare circumstances, the demise of the monolith might be a hard requirement.
 The author of the book said "the dead of monolith because dying on dead technology, is tied to infrastructure that needs to be retired, or is perhaps an expensive 3rd party system that you want to ditch."

 #### The Dangers Of Premature Decomposition

 There is a danger in creating microservices when you have an unclear understanding of the domain.
 Define a right boundaries is a must.
 We can use DDD technique.

+### Find the right boundary

+Good service is a service that have loose coupling and high cohesion.
+To achieve this we need a code that can be treated in isolation and worked on without impacting the rest of the codebase.
+Bounded contexts is a good candidate, because by definition they represent cohesive and yet loosely coupled boundaries in an organization.

+#### What should we do then?

+1. Identify the high-level bounded contexts that we think exist in our organization.
+2. Create packages representing these contexts, and then move the existing code into them.
+Don't forget to have proper testing.
+Maybe we will see code which is not included in any package.
+Time to think existing or new boundary.
+3. Analyze the dependencies between packages.
+Search for inter package dependency.
+Remember, the package is a bounded context representation and bounded context represent our organization.
+Communication that occurs in the organization must be the same as communication in our system.

 ### What To Split First?